 She has two master’s degrees and several certifications related to project management and web technologies.
 Currently, she is pursuing software development and data analytics.

-Joe Barnhart serves as a Course Instructor II for WGU, facilitating technical communication and capstone courses.
+Joe Barnhart serves as an Instructor for WGU, facilitating technical communication and capstone courses.
 His somewhat eclectic skillset includes extensive higher education teaching experience, communication expertise, and an IT background.
 His has a tremendous amount of practical computer technology experience with 12 years in the production environment at the university level.

 Prior to that time, his technical writing and Ph.D. research provided a rich background that thrived in rapidly changing environments.
 He has excellent writing and verbal communication experience having taught, published, and presented on technical, organizational, management, and motivational topics for many years.
 His current objective is to use his expertise to provide a positive impact on students wanting to success in today’s dynamic market place.

 David Cameron, a native of San Antonio, entered the Navy in 1993, reporting aboard the USS Holland in Guam.
 From there he become a Fleet Marine Force Corpsman.
 He deployed aboard USS Juneau.
 After five years active duty, he attended The University of Texas at San Antonio, receiving bachelor's and master's degrees in biology.
 He worked as a research associate for the U.S. Army.
 He has been published in medical journals for his research in biomedical science.